-Details of these directors' attendance at nomination committee meetings are set out in the directors' report on page 11 of the most recent financial statements.
+Details of these directors' attendance at Nomination and Remuneration Committee meetings are set out in the Directors' Report on page 12 of the most recent annual report.

-The nomination and remuneration committee operates in accordance with its charter which is available on the company website.
+The Nomination and Remuneration Committee operates in accordance with its charter which is available on the Company's website.
 The main responsibilities of the committee are to:

-- Review and recommend to the Board the size and composition of the Board, including review of board succession plans and the succession of the Chairman and Managing Director, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds, including gender. - Review and recommend to the Board the criteria for board membership, including: - the necessary and desirable competencies of Board members; and - the time expected to be devoted by non-executive directors in relation to the company's affairs. - Review and recommend to the Board membership of the Board, including: - making recommendations for the re-election of directors, subject to the principle that a committee member must not be involved in making recommendations to the Board in respect of themselves; and - assisting the Board as required identifying individuals who are qualified to become board members (including in respect of executive directors).
+- Review and recommend to the Board the size and composition of the Board, including review of board succession plans and the succession of the Chairman and Managing Director, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds, including gender. - Review and recommend to the Board the criteria for board membership, including: - the necessary and desirable competencies of Board members; and - the time expected to be devoted by non-executive directors in relation to the Company's affairs. - Review and recommend to the Board membership of the Board, including:

-- Assist the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies. - Review and make recommendations in relation to any corporate governance issues as requested by the Board from time to time. - Review the Board charter on a periodic basis, and recommend any amendments for Board consideration. - Ensure that an effective induction process is in place and regularly review its effectiveness. - On an annual basis, review the effectiveness of the Board's diversity policy.
+- making recommendations for the re-election of directors, subject to the principle that a committee member must not be involved in making recommendations to the Board in respect of themselves; and - assisting the Board as required identifying individuals who are qualified to become board members (including in respect of executive directors). - Assist the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies. - Review and make recommendations in relation to any corporate governance issues as requested by the Board from time to time. - Review the Board charter on a periodic basis, and recommend any amendments for Board consideration. - Ensure that an effective induction process is in place and regularly review its effectiveness. - On an annual basis, review the effectiveness of the Board's diversity policy.